Links list - 2024-03-30

 The surprising and not so surprising benefits of generations in the Z Garbage Collector.

-Figma is another company with a great tech blob.
+Figma is another company with a great tech blog.
 In one of the latest posts, they talk about how they implemented horizontal sharding of databases.
 Interesting approach, and well written article.

 How Figma’s Databases Team Lived to Tell the Scale | Figma Blog